adamdipardo/lanwar-seats-portal/readme.md

 ## Features

-* Ordering one or more tickets, with payment handled by (Stripe Checkout)[https://stripe.com/docs/checkout].
+* Ordering one or more tickets, with payment handled by [Stripe Checkout](https://stripe.com/docs/checkout).
 * Tickets can have options
 * Reserving seats
 * Reviewing order